zpainter/iassist/content/community/iassist-webinars.md

 ### Webinar registrations

+Currently we have many webinars upcoming.
+Scroll down for more!

 <!--
 > No webinar registrations open at the moment.
 -->

+#### IASSIST Workshop Series: Tools for Qualitative Research

+See a [separate post for info about the individual events](https://iassistdata.org/blog/2025/02/02/announcing-the-2025-iassist-workshop-series/) and registration info.

+#### AI-Driven Data: From Raw Insights to Visual Mastery

+In this webinar we will explore the transformative power of AI in the realm of data analysis and visualization.
+In this session, you'll discover how AI can streamline the journey from raw data to actionable insights by automating tasks such as data review, cleaning, organization, and pre-processing.
+We’ll also dive into techniques for creating compelling visualizations and demonstrate how AI, when provided with contextual information, can offer valuable recommendations for further research and exploration.

+About our speaker:

+**Robert Laws** has been working with Georgetown University since 2007 and at the Georgetown University in Qatar (GU-Q) campus since 2008.
+Throughout this period Robert has played a leading role in teaching students, faculty, and staff about technology.
+Although Robert's academic background is in history, he has gained a mastery of multiple types of digital skills, including web development, audio and video production, web development, data visualization, and artificial intelligence.
+He studied history, receiving a BA and MA from George Mason University.
+Robert received an MLS degree from SUNY at Buffalo.

+Robert is currently involved in many different projects at GU-Q, including teaching courses on data visualization and artificial intelligence.
+Robert has played a leading role in the University's engagement and adoption of emerging technologies and running the Library's Innovation Lab for advanced media and technology teaching and learning since its inception in 2023.

+**Time:** Tuesday, March 11, 2025, 11 am EDT / 3 pm UTC / 6 pm AST

+<a class="btn btn-template-main" href="https://us06web.zoom.us/meeting/register/tZEkcOmorT0oG9ZqUGO4x46jN8qq9NMXe6h6" title="" >Registration <span class="fas fa-external-link-alt"></span></a>

+This webinar is brought to you by the IASSIST Professionals New to Data Support Interest Group and the IASSIST Professional Development Committee.
+The webinar will be recorded and made available on the IASSIST Youtube Channel.
+Slides and the recording will also be linked from the IASSIST webpage.

 #### Not All Who Wander are Lost – Democratizing Data Support and Governance in 21st Century